 Has your mind drawn a blank?

 Are you supposed to just sit there like a couch potato watching TV?
-Only you’ve just got rid of cable and don’t have Amazon Prime so……
+Only you’ve just got rid of cable and Netflix and don’t have Amazon Prime so……

-Saving money doesn’t mean you stop doing.
+Having no money doesn’t mean you have to stop having fun or stop doing everything.
 Far from it.

-You can start doing so many productive and useful things that will improve your life, your happiness and your finances.
-And they don’t have to cost any money at all.
+You can start doing so many productive and useful things that will improve your happiness, your finances and can also be fun!
+All without spending any money.

-I’ve compiled this huge list of productive things to do, and I keep adding to it as I think of yet more things, to help you see just how much there is that you can do without spending any money at all.
+I’ve compiled this huge list of things to do that don’t cost money especially for you, and I will keep adding to it as I think of yet more free activities.

 2. Create Your Survival Budget